 To assess your mobile app experience, you need to measure it.
 The most obvious choice will be quantitative data coming from your app analytics and session tracking.

-Mobile app analytics is the essential source of truth when it comes to the basic app’s health.
-There are countless metrics you can track, but the most important rule of thumb is that you choose those genuinely relevant to your goals.
+Mobile app analytics is the essential source of truth when it comes to basic app health.
+There are countless metrics you can track, but the rule of thumb is that you choose those genuinely relevant to your goals.

 1. User acquisition metrics

-Cost Per Install measures the average cost associated with acquiring new users through paid advertising campaigns.
-Your aim here is to keep it as low as possible throughh efficient marketing strategy.
+💰Cost Per Install (CPI) Cost Per Install measures the average cost associated with acquiring new users through paid advertising campaigns.
+Your aim here is to keep it as low as possible through an efficient marketing strategy.
 Monitoring CPI helps optimize your marketing spend and improve the ROI of your user acquisition efforts.

 2. User engagement metrics

-As the name suggests, session frequency measures how often users return to your app within a given time frame.
-Higher session frequency translates into app stickiness, in other words, that users find your app indispensable in their daily or weekly routines.
+🤳Session frequency As the name suggests, session frequency measures how often users return to your app within a given time frame.
+Higher session frequency translates into app stickiness; in other words, that users find your app indispensable in their daily or weekly routines.

 3. User retention metrics